Energy-Based Imitation Learning: Background

-Imitation learning (IL) \cite{hussein2017imitation} studies the task of Learning from Demonstrations (LfD), which aims to learn a policy from expert demonstrations which typically consists the expert trajectories interacted with environments without receiving reward signals from environments.
-General IL objective tries to minimize the distance between the actions taken by policy $\pi$ and expert policy $\pi_E$:
+Imitation learning (IL) \cite{hussein2017imitation} studies the task of Learning from Demonstrations (LfD), which aims to learn a policy from expert demonstrations.
+The expert demonstrations typically consist of the expert trajectories interacted with environments without any reward signals.
+General IL objective tries to minimize the policy distance or the occupancy measure distance\footnote{The equivalence of these two objective usually can be easily shown by the one-to-one correspondence of $\pi$ and $\rho$ and the convexity of $\ell$.}:

 where $\ell$ denotes some distance metric.
 However, as we do not ask the expert agent for further demonstrations, it is always hard to optimize \eq{eq:il} with only expert trajectories accessible.
 Thus, Behavior Cloning (BC)~\cite{pomerleau1991efficient} provides a straightforward method by learning the policy in a supervised way, where the objective is represented as a Maximum Likelihood Estimation (MLE):